 The mindful presenter’s first challenge is to calm the chaos of the mind.
 A helpful article in Inc.com called; Neuroscience: Relaxing Makes You More Creative, author Geoffrey James suggests that, ‘Scientists studying brain scans recently discovered that moments of creativity take place when the mind is at rest rather than working on something.’

-I’m sure we’ve all had some experience of that although sadly a few obstacles get in our way of practicing mindfulness:
+I’m sure we’ve all had some experience of that although sadly, a few obstacles can get in our way of practicing mindfulness:

-– We tell ourselves that the only way we can really calm down is to head off to a retreat, drink herbal tea and get up at 5am each morning to do yoga
+– Perhaps you believe that the only way you can really calm down is to head off to a retreat, drink herbal tea and get up at 5am each morning to do yoga.

 – We tell ourselves, ‘all I need is a glass of wine’

 The best way I’ve found to slow down, calm down and be present is to meditate for a few minutes.
 You don’t have to fly off to an ashram or balance your chakras.
 All you have to do is take a few moments to breathe.

 All it takes is 3 minutes; 3-minute Mindful Breathing Meditation

 “There is nothing more important to true growth than realizing that you are not the voice of the mind—you are the one who hears it.”
 Michael Singer

 Every presenter’s greatest challenge is to connect emotionally as well as intellectually with their audience.
 Anyone can present (with varying levels of confidence and clarity) but your audience want you to connect with them too.